-Camping/Backpacking Tent: This not required for the 2023 field season, however if you'd like to bring a tent here is my recommendation: A self standing 2- or 3-person tent with a reliable rain fly.
-Assistants generally sleep one person per tent while at the stations.
-There is no personal storage on the platform, so bring tent with enough space to house your belongings.
+Optional: Camping/Backpacking Tent: This not required for the 2023 field season, however if you'd like to bring a tent here is my recommendation: A self standing 2- or 3-person tent with a reliable rain fly.
 A tent with a vestibule and a good footprint is recommended.
-Because tent space is limited, we suggest getting the smallest size tent that is comfortable.
+We suggest getting the smallest size tent that is comfortable.

 Hiking boots: Work will be performed in rubber boots, but you might want a pair of hikers for your day off and around camp.

-Daypack: Sufficient size to carry water, lunch, snacks, head lamp, field notebook, and rain gear.
-Larger lumbar packs, such as those made by mountainsmith engineering, have been used successfully over several field seasons.
+Required: Daypack: Sufficient size to carry water, lunch, snacks, head lamp, field notebook, and rain gear.
+I highly recommend a larger lumbar packs, such as those made by mountainsmith engineering or cabelas: have been used successfully over several field seasons.

 Sleeping bag and thermarest: Something that will be comfortable to sleep in for many months.
 Nights at Pantiacolla can occasionally get chilly (down to 50 F).

-Socks and foot powder: Keeping feet dry and fungus free is critical for your well-being in the field.
+Required: Socks and foot powder: Keeping feet dry and fungus free is critical for your well-being in the field.
 Anti-fungal creme is never a bad idea either.
 Wool socks are highly recommended.
 The merino wool liners from REI are thin and work the best in the tropics.

 Medicine: If you require prescription medication, you should bring enough to last the entire season.
 Also, if you are severely allergic to Hymenoptera (bees, wasps, ants) you should bring your own EpiPen.
 Antibiotics and Metronidozol (for Giardia) are prescription based, so assistants must bring their own if they want to have them on hand.